Optimal Form Factors for Experimental Proposals on Gravity-Induced Entanglement: Abstract

 \section{Abstract}

-The problem of interfacing quantum mechanics and gravity has long been an unresolved issue in physics.
-Recent advances in precision measurement technology suggest that detecting gravitational effects in massive quantum systems, particularly gravity-induced entanglement (GIE) in the oscillator system, could provide crucial empirical evidence for revealing the quantum nature of the gravitational field.
+The interface between quantum mechanics and gravity remains an unresolved issue.
+Recent advances in precision measurement suggest that detecting gravity-induced entanglement in oscillator systems could provide key evidence for the quantum nature of gravity.
 However, thermal decoherence imposes strict constraints on system parameters.
-Specifically, the inequality $2 \gamma_m k_B T < \hbar G \Lambda \rho$ limits the relationship between mechanical dissipation $\gamma_m$, effective temperature $T$, oscillator density $\rho$, form factor $\Lambda$ and fundamental constants.
-This inequality, based on the GIE's inherent property of noise model, is considered universally across experimental systems and cannot be improved by quantum control.
-Given the challenges in further optimizing $\gamma_m$, $\rho$, and $T$ near their limits, optimizing the form factor $\Lambda$ may reduce demands on other parameters.
-This work examines the optimal geometry that maximizes the form factor $\Lambda$.
-It is mathematically proven that the form factor $\Lambda$, which depends on the geometry and spatial arrangement of the oscillators, has a supremum of $2\pi$ in all geometries and spatial arrangements.
-This result improves by about one order of magnitude over two spherical oscillators.
-This establishes a fundamental limit, aiding future experiments and quantum gravitational detection efforts.
+For entanglement to occur, mechanical frequency $\omega_m$, dissipation rate $\gamma_m$, environmental temperature $T$, oscillator density $\rho$, and the form factor $\Lambda$—determined by the geometry and arrangement of oscillators—must satisfy a specific constraint.
+This constraint, intrinsic to the noise model, is considered universal and cannot be improved by quantum control.
+Given the difficulty in further optimizing $\omega_m$, $\gamma_m$, $\rho$, and $T$, optimizing $\Lambda$ can relax the constraints on these parameters.
+In this work, we prove that the form factor has a supremum of $2\pi$, revealing a fundamental limit of the oscillator system.
+We propose designs that approach this supremum, nearly an order of magnitude higher than typical spherical oscillators.
+This optimization could ease experimental constraints and bring quantum gravity validation based on gravity-induced entanglement closer to realization.